silvanatrabalon/learning/public/guides/javascript-en.md

 ## Promises
-**Description:** A promise represents an asynchronous operation that can either complete successfully or fail.
+**Description:** Represents an asynchronous operation that can either complete successfully or fail.
 It makes handling async code easier.

 **Example:**
 ```javascript